kaichun2/Trailblazer/README.md

 The implementation occurs in trailblazer.cpp for each of the aforementioned algorithms.

-The full spec is listed as 'Assignment_06_Trailblazer.pdf' in the repository.
+The full spec is listed as 'Trailblazer.pdf' in the repository.